ADGEfficiency/adgefficiency.github.io/_drafts/dvorak-vim.md

 I started my programming journey in early 2017 - on Windows laptop using the now deceased Atom editor.
 I didn't know any better!

-Programming is both my profession and hobby. **I enjoy working on improving my tools and workflows**, which have additional benefits of making me a more effective programmer and improving the health of my aging, tired body.
+Programming is both my profession and a hobby. **I enjoy working on improving my tools and workflows**, which have additional benefits of making me a more effective programmer and improving the health of my aging, tired body.

 Not all developers are like this - some of the best programmers I've worked with have no interest in changing shortcuts, let alone learning Lua to use their text editor!
 To each their own.
 But to quote Joan Baez - if you are interested, this goes way deep.